LightningCreations/lclib/doc/PolymorphicWrapper.md

 The behavior of a program which specializes PolymorphicWrapper is undefined.

 The owned object may be allocated on the heap, through some unspecified memory resource, or in the object representation of the `PolymorphicWrapper` itself.
-When allocated in the object representation, this will be reffered to as *small-buffer optimization*.
+When allocated in the object representation, this will be referred to as *small-buffer optimization*.
 This optimization can only take place for types which the implementation is able to ensure that the move-constructor of the type will not throw any exceptions (including types `U` for which `std::is_nothrow_move_constructible_v<U>` is true).

+If `T` is an over-aligned type, then use as a template parameter for `PolymorphicWrapper` is conditionally-supported.
+The rules that apply when over-aligned types are supported are documented in the `Constructors` section.
+If over-aligned types are not supported, then the behavior of instantiating `PolymorphicWrapper` with an over-aligned type is undefined.

+`T` shall be a complete-type, (possibly cv-qualified) void, or an array of an unknown bound, or the behavior is undefined.

 ### Member Types ###